JupiterOne-Archives/docs/knowledgeBase/getting-started_and-admin/quickstart-search.md

 For each of the mapped frameworks, you can add compliance requirement and control mappings.
 Click the **Propagate changes to existing compliance frameworks** checkbox if you want to apply your edits to existing frameworks.

 You can edit any question to enable daily polling on this question and see a trend chart in the results the next time you run the question.
+If you duplicate a question that has the option selected to enable daily trend collection, the historical data that populated the existing question is not removed.
+However, going forward, all the new data is populated by the new or modified query.